Protecting our bees and pollinators is still vitally important. There are still lots of ways to participate. Here’s how…

 Make some beebombs

-Natural Wight have a tutorial for making clay beebombs which you can distribute on that unsightly patch of waste ground every local community has.
+Here’s a fun tutorial on how to make clay beebombs which you can distribute on that unsightly patch of waste ground every local community has.
+Be sure to watch the outtakes at the end!

 Be careful though to make sure you are not disrupting specially protected areas or sites of special scientific interest.
 Your local council may know a suitable place.